StarkMehta/runpod-flux-Text-To-Image/README.md

 # RunPod Serverless: FLUX.1 Text-to-Image API

-I used FLUX.1-schnell because it is the fastest version of FLUX and is free for commercial use, unlike the 'dev' version.
+I used FLUX.1-schnell because it is the fastest version of FLUX and is free, unlike the 'dev' version.

 ## Overview
 ```bash